PePoDev/autoauth/README.md

 Automatic Internet Portal Authentication CLI written in Go 🛰🛰

-Support Windows maybe Linux and MacOS also supported (untested)
+Current supported on Windows, Maybe Linux and MacOS also support too (untested)

 ## 📚 Table of contents